tombye/trexit/_posts/2017-10-07-4-days-to-santiago.markdown

 ## Castromaior hill fort

 On our way to Palas de Rei, we passed through Castromaior, where we saw the remains of a British hill fort.
-We got to the fort through a path that briefly breaks off from the Camino and rejoins it later.

 There are plans to build a museum around it but at the moment, you can still walk right through it.